 Every three weeks

-- Brand name yarn (some kind of yarn is always on sale)
+- Brand name yarn (some kinds of yarn are always on sale)

 - Art supplies